 See more from category

-Comfortable, waterproof case for poop bags "I need space"
+Comfortable, waterproof case for poop bags "Polar pattern"

 Our case for poop bags is not only a unique look but also great functionality.
 The perfect complement to any walking set will be perfect thanks to two types of attachment to the leash - with a clip hook (loosely) or with Velcro (rigidly) directly on the leash.
 Our "doggy bottom" feeder makes removing pouches never been so easy.
 No more unnecessary unrolling of bags and soaking the cover.